SmartTensors/NMFk.jl/Readme.md

 **NMFk** provides high-performance computing capabilities to solve problems with Shared and Distributed Arrays in parallel.
 The parallelization allows for utilization of multi-core / multi-processor environments.
-GPU and TPU accelerations are also available through existing Julia packages.
+GPU and TPU accelerations are available through existing Julia packages.

 **NMFk** provides advanced tools for visualization, pre- and post-processing.
 These tools substantially facilitate utilization of the package in various real-world applications.

-**NMFk** methodology and applications are discussed in the the papers and presentations listed below.
+**NMFk** methodology and applications are discussed in the research papers and presentations listed below.

 **NMFk** is demonstrated with a series of examples and test problems provided here.